x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment-prerequisites.md

     Learn more at [Azure AD Connect User Sign-on options](http://go.microsoft.com/fwlink/p/?LinkId=723514).

-- **Autodiscover DNS records**: Configure the Autodiscover public DNS records for your existing SMTP domains to point to an on-premises Exchange 2013 Client Access server.
+- **Autodiscover DNS records**: Configure the Autodiscover public DNS records for your existing SMTP domains to point to an on-premises Exchange 2010/2013 Client Access server or Exchange 2016/2019 Mailbox Server.

 - **Office 365 organization in the Exchange admin center (EAC)**: The Office 365 organization node is included by default in the on-premises EAC, but you must connect the EAC to your Office 365 organization using your Office 365 administrator credentials before you can use the Hybrid Configuration wizard.
 This also allows you to manage both the on-premises and Exchange Online organizations from a single management console.